 A Father's Stance on Middle School Dating

-A couple months ago, my wife and I were shocked to discover that, unbeknownst to us, our son had his first girlfriend.
+A couple of months ago, my wife and I were shocked to discover that, unbeknownst to us, our son had his first girlfriend.
 An eighth-grader, he had previously shown no interest whatsoever in dating.
 He talks about soccer and Destiny 2 and camping trips, but never girls.
 Yet sure enough, we scrolled through his text messages and discovered a thread we were not prepared for: an unknown number asked on behalf of a girl who sits next to him in band class what he would say if the girl who plays trumpet in the fifth chair asked him out.

 He said, “Sure.”